rahulsaini/Angular-SpringBoot-REST-JWT/README.md

 │  └──[main]
 │     └──[java]
 │     └──[resources]
-│        │  application.properties #contains springboot cofigurations
+│        │  application.properties #contains springboot configurations
 │        │  schema.sql  # Contains DB Script to create tables that executes during the App Startup
 │        │  data.sql    # Contains DB Script to Insert data that executes during the App Startup (after schema.sql) │        └──[public]    # keep all html,css etc, resources that needs to be exposed to user without security